 In a professional setting, your colleagues will expect you to listen to them when it’s about something important.
 Although, if you’re on your phone, not looking at them or doing something else while this is happening, you’re not likely to understand everything - plus, it’s rude!
 So, make eye contact, nod and ask questions to show you’re paying attention.

 Enhance Your Interpersonal Skills With OCA Online Courses

 Your interpersonal skills say much about you, so improving yours stands you in good stead for success at work.
-The good news is that doing so is easy, thanks to CPD Accredited online courses from OCA that put control firmly in the hands of the learner.
+The good news is that doing so is easy, thanks to CPD endorsed online courses from OCA that put control firmly in the hands of the learner.
 Our video-based modules can be taken at a pace that suits you.

 With a personal mentor that’s available 5 days a week and flexible payment options that allow you to spread the cost, our training offers a next-level experience - as you can see by viewing our student study demo.
 It covers more than 20 industries, from animal care to beauty to business marketing.

 If you’d like to see our cheap, affordable course library visit our website www.onlinecoursesaustralia.edu.au today, or for advice from our friendly team, call us on 1300 611 404 or drop us an email at email@example.com, and we’ll reply as quickly as we can.